Clay proposal would allow cities to enact tougher gun laws

-ST. LOUIS (AP) — Democratic U.S. Rep. William Lacy Clay is introducing a bill aimed at reducing gun violence in urban areas like his hometown of St. Louis.
+ST. LOUIS (AP) — Democratic U.S. Rep. William Lacy Clay is introducing a bill aimed at reducing gun violence in urban areas like his hometown of St. Louis, but it faces a difficult path to becoming law with a Republican-led Senate and White House.

-Clay said Friday that he is confident that his bill, the Local Public Health and Safety Protection Act, can pass Congress although the Senate and the White House are in Republican hands.
+Clay said Friday that he is confident that his bill, the Local Public Health and Safety Protection Act, can pass Congress.
+It likely would face strong opposition from largely conservative state legislatures such as Missouri’s, as well as gun rights advocates.
+Messages seeking comment from Republican Gov. Mike Parson and from the NRA were not immediately returned.

 The measure, co-sponsored by U.S. Rep. Robin Kelly, D-Illinois, would require any state receiving U.S. Department of Justice public safety grants to allow cities to enact their own gun laws.
 Missouri is currently among 43 states that prohibit cities from having gun laws stricter than their states, Clay said.